the-ditanian-fleet/waitlist/readme.md

 ##### 1. Required Software:
-Check that nodejs, npm, sqlite3, and cargo are installed on your system:
+Check that mysql-server, nodejs, npm, sqlite3, and cargo are installed on your system:
 ```
-sudo apt install nodejs npm sqlite3 cargo
+sudo apt install mysql-server nodejs npm sqlite3 cargo
 ```

 ##### 2. Register an ESI Application